Setting up a “Close the Loop” Program in Qualtrics

 - Ticket Queues: If you have several teams taking tickets, or have different categories of requests that tickets can fall into, you probably want to use ticket queues.
 Once set up, this feature makes it easy for users to take tickets associated with certain teams or types of requests.

 - Ticket Workflows: Ticket workflows are a great tool for keeping your team tied to an SLA, ensuring tickets don’t go unresolved for long periods of time.
 Reassign a ticket to a different team or person, change the ticket’s status, or send an email reminder after X amount of time has passed.
-You can also modify the conditions of these actions using additional information, such as the team, ticket priority, survey of origin, ticket data, and so on.
+You can also modify the conditions of these workflows using additional information, such as the team, ticket priority, survey of origin, ticket data, and so on.

 - Ticket Forwarding: Make sure your ticket takers or shift-schedulers know who their ticket admin is, because when employees are out of office, you can set up forwarding.
 If someone tries to give the employee tickets while they’re gone, the tickets will be assigned to someone else.